wynnconsultingsolutions/content-performance-analysis/TABLEAU.md

 - **Rows:** `Median Return`, then `Hit Rate` as a second row → creates a dual view
 - **Marks:** Bar

-Title it **Bigger budgets, smaller multiples**.
+Title it The mid-budget squeeze.
 That is the finding; say it in the title rather than making the reader derive it.
+Note this is the reverse of what the mean suggests — median return is U-shaped, with the $20-50M band weakest at 1.51x while both micro-budget and tentpole clear 2.50x.
+See finding #1.

 ## Sheet 3 — Critic vs audience divergence